Red Sox vs. Cubs Player Props Betting Odds

 Turner Stats

-- Justin Turner has 96 hits with 19 doubles, 13 home runs, 34 walks and 52 RBI.
-He's also stolen four bases.
+- Justin Turner has collected 97 hits with 19 doubles, 14 home runs and 34 walks.
+He has driven in 55 runs with four stolen bases.

-- Turner has picked up a hit in nine straight games.
-In his last 10 games he is hitting .395 with two doubles, two home runs, three walks and 11 RBI.
+- Turner has picked up at least one hit in 10 straight games.
+In his last 10 outings he is hitting .421 with two doubles, three home runs, three walks and 14 RBI.

 Turner Recent Games